NbAiLab/notram/corpus.md

 2. **P**aragraph**P**er**L**ine-files.
 Articles are separated by double line breaks, paragraphs with single linebreaks.
 3. Cleaned text.
 Text is cleaned and evaluated before this step.
 Paragraphs is removed here, and segments of up to 1000 words are separated by linebreaks.
 4. Deduplicated and randomised text.
 All sources are mixed at this stage and duplicates removed.
 5. Sentence segmentation.
-Spacy is used to segment sentences.
+A pre-trained [Spacy Model for Norwegian Bokmål] (https://spacy.io/models/nb)is used to segment sentences.
 6. Tfrecords.
 Tfrecord-files are generated with various vocabularies and sequence lengths.